7 Things Experienced Parents Would Do Differently in Starting a Family

 It happens to most parents.
 Everything is going fine; you’re paying your bills and living a good life when, suddenly, disaster strikes - a spouse loses his or her job, or one gets injured or sick and can’t work for a while; or the car engine blows up.
 The odds are something will happen and if you’re not prepared it will mean going into debt or doing without.
-As a couple, your very first priority should be to build an emergency fund that can cover your living expenses for at least 12 months.
+As a couple, your top priority should be to build an emergency fund that can cover your living expenses for at least 12 months.

 Avoid Going Into Debt

 For many young families, debt can be a dream killer, especially when it is used routinely to fund a lifestyle.
-Credit cards have their purpose, but, unless you are able to pay off the balances completely each month you should avoid using them.
+Credit cards have their purpose, but, unless you can pay off the balances completely each month you should avoid using them.
 It’s best not to make the purchase in the first place.
 Except, perhaps, for zero percent financing, new car purchases are a bad investment.
-It would be better to save for a car purchase, and buy used to avoid paying for the depreciation up front.
+It would be better to save for a car purchase and buy used to avoid paying for the depreciation up front.
 Every penny of debt you carry and pay for is worth a bunch of pennies of potential wealth lost in the future.

 Watch Your Pennies

 You can live by a budget, and even live under your means, and you can still be throwing your money away if you’re not accounting for every penny.
-It may not seem significant, but, for some people, those pennies can add up to ten or twenty dollars a day when spent on small extras such as a bottled water at the gas station, a magazine at the store, an unnecessary trip in the car.
+It may not seem significant but, for some people, those pennies can add up to ten or twenty dollars a day when spent on small extras such as a bottled water at the gas station, a magazine at the store, an unnecessary trip in the car.
 Even a few dollars a day in unnecessary purchases can add up to hundreds of dollars a year that could otherwise be invested in your future.

 Have A Purpose For Your Money

 Setting clear financial goals and having a purpose for your money enables you to make sound financial decisions each day.
 Any decision - large or small - should be guided by your purpose, especially spending decisions.
-If you can ask yourself if a particular purchase get us closer to our goals, you will likely make better decisions.
+If you can ask yourself if a particular purchase get you closer to your goals, you will likely make better decisions.
 People who don’t have any purpose for their money are more likely to chase a lifestyle than they are a goal.

 Save Early And Often